tidoe/hanzi.js/README.md

 ### Define and test new parameters

-The content of the variable `fontSpecificParameters` in script 01 (`hanzi-01-v1.0.js`) can be expanded by the parameters of a new font.
+The content of the variable `fontSpecificParameters` in `hanzi-01-v1.0.js` can be expanded by the parameters of a new font.
 This takes some time.
 Make sure to execute the following steps:

 1. Add the correct font name to the list of fonts.
 Don't forget to add a comma after the last font in the list and don't write a comma after the new font.
 2. Add a new column to the parameter matrix by inserting `, 0.00` after each number value in the matrix's last column.
 The numbers indicate the percentage to cut off from the opposite side, e.g. leftx=0.00 means that nothing will be cut off and leftx=0.30 means that 30% from the right side of the character will be cut off.
 Therefore, right now nothing will be cut off from any character when using the new font.